shaiperson/shaiperson.github.io/_posts/2022-03-09-stream-from-s3-into-ram.md

 ### A final note

-Streaming objects from S3 into RAM is nothing new nor is it too much of an obscure functionality if you look at the docs closely enough.
-However, it seems worth highlighting in the particular context of deploying ML code to Lambda as this is an increasingly popular practice and this little pattern easily solves an issue that anyone starting to adopt it is bound to encounter.
+Streaming objects from S3 into RAM is nothing new nor is it too much of an obscure functionality if you look at the docs.
+However, it seems worth highlighting in the particular context of deploying ML code to Lambda.
+This is an increasingly popular go-to for ML deployment, and these practices easily solve an issue that anyone starting to adopt Lambda for ML is bound to encounter.